nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 #### Practice type 2: Randomized Practice Trials- Jump to Row

 Randomized trials are very similar to what they sound like.
-Each participant will recieve different stimulus words based upon a randomizer that Gorilla completes automatically.
+Each participant will recieve 6 different trials (each with a different stimulus) based upon a randomizer that Gorilla completes automatically.

 #### Make the displays 🛠️

 You'll need three displays for this practice.

 1. **Instructions** You can name this display "practiceRandInstructions."
 Follow the same guidelines for the instructions used for the hard-coded practice. (hint: copy screens!)
 2. **Trial Display** You can name this display "practiceRand."
 The trials will have the same setup as the hard-coded practice, except there will only be 3 screens.
-The spreadsheet will control how many trials are presented.
+The spreadsheet will control how many trials are presented to the participant.
 3. **Post Display** You can name this display "practiceRandPost."
 This will be the same layout as the landing screen from the hard-coded practice.
 However, buttons will be controlled using jump to row components instead of conditional branching.

-#### Randomized Practice Post
+#### Jump to Row

 * Give each button a name that tells you what it's purpose is (ex: "try again") and a label that tells the participant what it does (ex: "I want to practice again")
 * Add the component of a click response to the button.
 In the box labeled response type "redo" for the first button and "continue" for the second button.